Search Redlands

 Professional Background

-In addition to the University of Redlands, Greg has taught at UC Irvine, in the UCLA and UC Irvine Extension Programs and at Irvine Valley College.
-He has also served on the Fiction Staff at the Community of Writers Conference in Squaw Valley, California
+In addition to University of Redlands, Greg has taught at University of California, Irvine, Irvine Valley College, and in the extension programs at University of California, Los Angeles, and UC Irvine.
+He also has served on the fiction staff at the Community of Writers Conference in Squaw Valley, California.

 Publications

-2007: "Jack and the Giant," essay, Brothers and Beasts: An Anthology of Men on Fairy Tales (Wayne State University Press).
+• Bills, G. (2007).
+“Jack and the Giant.”
+In Brothers and Beasts: An Anthology of Men on Fairy Tales.
+Wayne State University Press.